 POD beneficiary designations are added in branch or with a virtual banker.
 Call Amplify at (512) 836-5901 or (800) 237-5087, or visit any branch (Esperanza, Pond Springs, Round Rock/La Frontera, or Cedar Park) with valid government-issued photo ID.
 Provide each beneficiary's full legal name and identifying information, plus percentage allocations if naming multiple beneficiaries.
 POD designations let the named beneficiary claim funds directly with a death certificate and ID, bypassing Texas probate.
 IRA beneficiary designations are handled separately from deposit-account POD forms.

 Amplify's Estate Care team handles deceased-member accounts.
-Call (512) 836-5901 or (800) 237-5087, or schedule an appointment with a virtual banker or branch visit.
+Call (512) 836-5901 or (800) 237-5087, or schedule an appointment with a virtual banker or branch visit; notify Amplify in writing promptly, because under Section 30 of its Membership and Account Agreement it may keep honoring checks and drafts for up to ten days after death unless an interested person instructs it to stop payment.
 Provide a certified death certificate and valid government-issued photo ID.
-For POD accounts, the named beneficiary claims funds with the death certificate and ID.
-For joint accounts with survivorship, ownership passes automatically to the surviving owner(s).
+For POD accounts, the surviving named beneficiary claims funds with the death certificate and ID (multiple beneficiaries share equally, without right of survivorship).
+For joint accounts with survivorship, sums vest in the surviving owner(s) on the date of death.
 For non-POD individual accounts, the executor must provide Letters Testamentary or Letters of Independent Administration from a Texas probate court.
+For small intestate estates of $75,000 or less (excluding the homestead and exempt property), a court-approved Texas Small Estate Affidavit under Tex.
+Est. Code Ch.
+205 can transfer the account without full administration once 30 days have passed since death.
 Amplify can also open an estate account, which requires a death certificate, the estate's EIN, and probate letters.
 Amplify targets processing each request within two business days.
 See https://help.goamplify.com/estate-care for details.

 Under the federal Garn-St. Germain Depository Institutions Act (12 U.S.C.
 1701j-3), Amplify cannot enforce a due-on-sale clause when the property transfers at death to a surviving spouse, child, relative, or the borrower's revocable living trust.
 Heirs should call Amplify's mortgage department at (512) 874-7171 (or general line at (512) 836-5901) and submit a certified death certificate plus documentation establishing the heir's interest (probated will, court order, recorded deed, or trust document).
 Heirs may then continue payments, apply for loan assumption, refinance, or pay off the balance.
 Continue making monthly payments during the review to avoid default.
 Texas home equity loans and HELOCs are also subject to Texas Constitution Article XVI, Section 50.